mzen17/ShooterGame-Unity/README.md

-# A-Chance-to-Light-This-World
+# Light the World
 Program Code (Unity) for this game.

-[CURRENTLY IS DEPRECATED IN FAVOR OF GODOT.
-No further developmenets will be made to this build because of a framework switch.
-Do not ask for this project to be rebuilted.]
+Currently deprecated because the art was not made (overdue) and because of port to 3D and Unreal Engine.